Can collagen help with cellulite? Or is it just a waste?

 One randomized, placebo-controlled study found specific collagen peptides oral supplementation contributed to improved human skin physiology, hydration, and density.
 All of which will help to reduce the appearance of cellulite.6

-But if you want to get rid of your cellulite, you have to get to the root of the problem.
+If you want to get rid of your cellulite, you have to get to the root of the problem, which, in this case, is the integrity of the skin itself.
 Otherwise, your results will always be hindered by the fact your skin itself is compromised.

 Since collagen levels diminish with age, your cellulite will also worsen.
 Reduced collagen production causes not only wrinkling and sagging of the skin but also cellulite.

 Just losing weight isn’t the answer because the collagen in your skin structure is still weakened.
-This is why some women who are “skinny fat” may be thin but can still suffer from cellulite.
+This is why some women who are “skinny fat” may be thin but can still suffer from cellulite and loose skin.

 Collagen peptides have been found to offer a clear and significant improvement in the skin appearance of moderate cellulite after a short time of taking it.7 This is accomplished by collagen strengthening your skin structure, thickening the skin, and improving skin waviness.